bhavikbhagwani/groupprojectG30/README.md

 ## SETTING VENV

-Once having 'make' installed, first of all you need to set the virtual environment and activate it You can set a virtual environment using
+Once having 'make' installed, first of all you need to set the virtual environment and activate it.
+(Make sure you are in the game directory)
+You can set a virtual environment using

             make venv

-You can activate the virtual environment using
+Then, you can activate the virtual environment using

             . .venv/Scripts/activate

 You should see a (.venv) in your terminal
 This will allow all features to be found and run
-You can deactivate the virtual environment by using
+You can later deactivate the virtual environment by using

             deactivate

 ## WHAT NEXT

+After having make installed and your venv set up, check your python version using

+                make version

-After having make installed and your venv set up, check your python version using 'make version' Make sure your python version is below 3.12.0 as 'make pdoc' will only work with versions below 3.12.0 due to an error encountered where "No module named 'distutils'" occured.
+Make sure your python version is below 3.12.0 like 3.11.5 as 'make pdoc' will only work with versions below 3.12.0 due to an error encountered where "No module named 'distutils'" occured.
 You can do all other things apart from make pdoc if you have version 3.12.0 or above.

-Noe, install all needed packages from the file requirements.txt using
+Now, install all needed packages from the file requirements.txt using

         make install